Dried Blood Stain Removal: A Comprehensive Guide to Remove Dried Stains

 Alternative Methods for Stubborn Stains

 For challenging stains, enzyme-based cleaners or natural solutions like lemon juice and baking soda can be used.
+Apply the cleaner, let it sit for 10–15 minutes, then blot and rinse.
 These methods break down the blood without damaging most fabrics.

 Safety Measures When Handling Blood Stains